univention/ucsschool-id-connector/docs/development.rst

 .. include:: legend.txt

-Here we have a different style of diagram compared to the last chapter ":doc:`admin`".
-It shows more or less the same as in last chapter:
+This diagram shows - in a different style - more or less as the diagram at the top of the last chapter :doc:`admin`:

 * The *school management software* that runs on the state level, and exports user data in a file format, e.g. csv.
 * |iUAS| *import* which is a python script to import users into a *DC Primary UCS* System
-* The *DC Primary UCS*  system passes on the user/group data to the actual *ID-Connector* running in a docker container
+* The *DC Primary UCS*  system passes on the user/group data to the actual |iIDC| running in a docker container
-* The *ID-Connector* finally writes user/group data to the school providers.
+* The |iIDC| finally writes user/group data to the school authorities.

 This, of course, is a simplification.
 It is on a container level (in the sense used by `C4 <https://c4model.com/>`_).